Kiphire district: Languages

-The following languages, namely Sangtam, Sümi, Chirr, Makury and Yimkhiungrü are spoken in Kiphire District.
+In 2011, the language distribution in Kiphire district was 67.7% Sangtam, 17.45% Yimkhiungrü, 2.86% Hindi, 1.7% Bengali, and 1.1% Sümi with a very small minority of Chirr and Makury speakers.

-Government and Politics
+Government and politics

 The district has two vidhan sabha constituences, namely, Seyochung Sitimi and Pungro Kiphire.
 The MLA of Seyochung Sitimi is V. Kashiho Sangtam of the BJP and the MLA of Pungro Kiphire is T. Yangseo Sangtam who is an independent politician.
 The last elections were held in 2018.
 The next legislative assembly election will be held in 2023.

 As part of Lok Sabha, Kiphire district is part of the Nagaland Lok Sabha constituency.
-In the 2019 Indian general election, Tokheho Yepthomi of the NDPP won by 16,000 votes over his rival K.L.
-Chishi of the Indian National Congress.
-The next general election is in 2024.
+In the 2024 general election, S. Supongperen Jamir of the INC won, flipping the seat which was previously held by the NDPP.
+The next general election is in 2029.

 Economy

 Agriculture

 Around 70% of the population of Kiphire district is engaged in agriculture.
 The main agricultural system practised in the district is Shifting cultivation or Jhum cultivation.
 Rice, Maize, a local variety of kidney beans called Kholar and Soya beans constitutes the major crops in the jhum fields.
 About 32 groups of crops are widely grown in the district.
 Out of these, cereals such as Rice, Maize, millets are the most widely cultivated crops in terms of production and area coverage.
 Other crops grown are varieties of pulses and cash crops such as potatoes.
 Oranges.
 Papayas, Bananas and Pineapples are the major fruits grown throughout the district.